sr-gi/bolt13/13-watchtowers.md

 #### Rationale

 We define appointment (in a lack of a better word) as how the Watchtower is hired by a client for its watching services.
-Every a client updates the state of one of his channels, he will send an appointment containing information related to the update.
+Every client updates the state of one of his channels, he will send an appointment containing information related to the update.
 Check [Sending appointments to the tower](#sending-appointments-to-the-tower) for more on this.

 #### Requirements